VerisimilitudeX/VerisimilitudeX/README.md

 <h2 align-"left">About Me</h2>

+Hi, I'm Piyush Acharya, the founder of DNAnalyzer, President of Interlake Programming Club, and an Organizer at HackPNW!
+I'm the founder of DNAnalyzer, a GitHub #1 Trending platform that revolutionizes ML-powered DNA analysis and makes it accessible to all.
+I'm also an Organizer at HackPNW (Washington's largest high school hackathon), President of Interlake Programming Club, and a researcher at the University of Victoria, where I apply machine learning techniques to machine learning, knowledge graphs, and epigenetics.
+I love making fun and useful projects, and exploring new technologies in artificial intelligence to push the boundaries of scientific research.

 I'm currently focusing on meaningful, hands-on work across research, engineering, and service.
 If you'd like to chat, feel free to check out my [website](http://piyushacharya.com/) or connect with me on [Dev.to](https://dev.to/verisimilitudex)!

+In my spare time, you can find me exploring the latest in technology, biking through the extensive Redmond trail system, or flying my drone.
+Feel free to check out my website or connect with me on Dev.to!

 <p align="left">
   <img align="center" height="170" src="https://github-readme-stats-kappa-kohl-69.vercel.app/api?username=verisimilitudeX&count_private=true&show_icons=true&theme=tokyonight&border_radius=15" />